 Tim thanked me very much for that.
 He said he was touched that I had so much confidence in him but he still didn’t think it was a good idea for us to have that kind of financial commitment.
 He said the relationship was too young and anyway his parents had offered to help.
 They said they hadn’t contributed much to put Tim through college so he’d ended up with a huge student loan but they would like to help now.
 They’d apply for a second mortgage on their property and loan Tim the money.
-All Tim had to do was to find the mortgage repayments.
+All Tim had to do was to find the extra mortgage repayments.

-This seemed to take a huge amount of time and as all this was going on we were both on tenter hooks in case someone else came in with a better offer.
+This process seemed to take a massive amount of time and as all this was going on we were both on tenter hooks in case someone else came in with a better offer.
 The old couple selling the business were great.
 They were sympathetic about the delays and seemed to be prepared to wait until Tim could pay.
 They even paid Tim to work there temporarily and trained him up at the same time.
 It was early in November when it all finally came together – not the greatest time to start but Tim was undeterred.
 Ronnie and June, the vendors, honoured their offer to stay on for a month, working for nothing and his mother bought a poly-tunnel and got busy sowing seeds ready for the spring.
 Tim said the timing was not a problem as he’d be able to make the most of the Christmas trade, selling poinsettia plants, Christmas trees and wreaths.

 One thing I suggested was that he have an official opening party.
 So for the three weeks when he was just an employee he gave out invites to every customer that came on the premises.
 He put an advert in the local press and I managed to persuade Dad to get the Mayor to come and declare the new business open.
 It was quite a successful occasion and I really enjoyed handing out the glasses of bubbly and canapés to the 75 or so people that turned up.
-Again, at my suggestion, each of them went away with a small pot plant.
+Again, at my suggestion, each of them went away with a free small pot plant.
 I hoped this would generate lots of goodwill and customer loyalty.
 He actually made a profit on the evening and sold out of almost all his Christmas stock.

 I was jealous as I was still working for my dad and not really enjoying it.
 I wanted to break out and hoped there would be room for me in the new business which he’d named Cwm Dinas Nursery, after his parent’s small-holding.
 I did quite a bit to help the business get off the ground.
 The previous owners, Ronnie and June, were very old-fashioned and didn’t do anything electronically.
 With what I’d picked up from working with Cannon Pets Supplies I was able to advise Tim about point of sale systems that were linked into an accounts package.
 It was going to be expensive to set up but I knew how vital it would be to the success of the business.
 He would be able to track which lines were the most profitable, know when to reorder stock, and keep track of wastage.
 Ronnie was very put out by all this.
 I thought this was because he might feel inadequate because really he should have embraced this technology years ago but actually the reason was the stubborn old chap thought we’d come unstuck if we didn’t use pen and paper.